ponyfoo/articles/2016/09-01--announcing-practical-es6-and-modular-javascript-series/body.markdown

 # Thanks! 👋

-Thanks for reading this *needlessly long announcement* about Practical ES6 and the Modular JavaScript Book Series, and please consider sharing this piece so that more of our peers can check out [the web version of Practical ES6][toc] and maybe even help me out with the [crowdfunding campaign][campaign].
+Thanks for reading this *needlessly long announcement* about Practical Modern JavaScript and the Modular JavaScript Book Series, and please consider sharing this piece so that more of our peers can check out [the web version of Practical Modern JavaScript][toc] and maybe even help me out with the [crowdfunding campaign][campaign].

 # Where To?